fastoch/Networking/Port_numbers.md

 ## Well-known ports

-Those port numbers are in the range <= 1023.
+Those port numbers are in the range 0 to 1023.

 - HTTP uses TCP port 80
 - HTTPS uses TCP port 443